contentauth/c2pa-rs/README.md

 c2pa = "0.11.3"
 ```

-If you want to read or write a manifest file, add the `file_io` dependency to your `Cargo.toml`.
+If you want to read or write a manifest file, add the `file_io` feature to your `Cargo.toml`.
 For example:
 ```
 c2pa = { version = "0.11.0", features = ["file_io"] }
 ```

-NOTE: If you are building for WASM, omit the `file_io` dependency.
+NOTE: If you are building for WASM, you can not use the `file_io` feature.
+(It relies on other crates that are not currently available on WASM.)

 ## Crate features